pratyushsingha/clikit_client/README.md

-# URL Shortener Application
+# clikit-short urls in seconds

-This is a URL shortener application built with Vite and React.
+This is a URL shortener utility.
 It provides user authentication, URL analytics, and custom domain integration.
 The application operates on a freemium model.

 ## Features